warm-milk-foam/forensics-notes/Notes/Chapter1.md

 - Digital forensics is the analysis of files, as an extremely broad definition

 ## Why should I learn forensics? ##
-- Relatively easy to learn (Low skill floor)
+- Relatively easy to learn (Low skill floor - doesn't involve much scripting for easier challenges)
 - Mostly reliant on what tools you use
 - Easy way to earn points during CTF